 Zannier Hotels has built its identity around low-key, design-conscious properties in locations that tend to precede rather than follow the wider market's attention.
 The group's approach, consistent across its portfolio, involves restrained key counts, a local materials sensibility, and food and beverage programming that connects to the surrounding region rather than importing a generic luxury format. Île de Bendor gives that model an unusual physical frame: an island with its own contained ecosystem, where the question of what to do with the surrounding water is as important as the room design.

 Zannier Île de Bendor has been admitted to Virtuoso's Preview Program ahead of its May 2026 opening.
-Virtuoso Preview is extended to an extremely limited number of qualified pre-opening properties, selecting them on the basis of their projected positioning among the world's premium hospitality tier.
-Inclusion is not a post-opening award; it is a pre-opening signal about peer group and commercial intent.
-For travellers and advisors, it means access to pre-opening rates, preferred benefits, on-property contacts, and a series of information updates as the project develops.
-The program creates a structured pipeline for early bookers that bypasses the uncertainty of monitoring a property's debut from the outside.
+Virtuoso Preview is extended to a limited number of qualified pre-opening properties.
+For travellers and advisors, it means access to pre-opening rates, preferred benefits, on-property contacts, and information updates as the project develops.

 In the broader context of French luxury hospitality, Virtuoso Preview participation places Zannier Île de Bendor in a conversation alongside properties like Cheval Blanc Paris in Paris, Hotel Du Cap-Eden-Roc in Cap d'Antibes, and The Maybourne Riviera in Roquebrune-Cap-Martin, each of which operates within the premium coastal or urban tier that Virtuoso's network is built around.
 The island format, however, sets Bendor apart from those properties in one specific way: access itself becomes part of the offer.
 Arriving by boat rather than by road changes the arrival sequence entirely.